jasongraham/oldblog/_posts/2010-7-29-blogging_isnt_dead_in_the_age_of_facebook.markdown

 [Twitter]:https://www.twitter.com
 [Flickr]:http://www.flickr.com/

 For most users, these services do everything they need for them to be able to express themselves and share with their friends.
-They all have different strengths and limitations,(_In his final paragraph, Mr. Boutin claims one of the strengths of Twitter is leveling the grammatical playing field between amateur and professional by limiting both to 140 characters.
-Be that as it may, it is ironic that this strength is killing people's ability to express themselves in more verbose writing, such as [university placement exams]._) but obviously appeal despite themselves.
+They all have different strengths and limitations[^1], but obviously appeal despite themselves.
 They are all useful tools, but I don't feel they replace a blog entirely.

+[^1]: In his final paragraph, Mr. Boutin claims one of the strengths of Twitter is leveling the grammatical playing field between amateur and professional by limiting both to 140 characters.
+Be that as it may, it is ironic that this strength is killing people's ability to express themselves in more verbose writing, such as [university placement exams].

 [university placement exams]:http://www.theglobeandmail.com/news/technology/texting-twitter-contributing-to-students-poor-grammar-skills-profs-say/article1452300/